syncfusion-content/wpf-docs/wpf/SfDiagram/Page-Settings.md

 Page Appearance Based on Content of the Page

-If the PageWidth and PageHeight are not specified, the page size will be updated based on the content of the page.
+When the PageWidth and PageHeight are not specified, the page size is updated based on the content of the page.

-By default, the page size will be updated based on the content.
+By default, the page size is updated based on the content.